astrolytics-io/astrolytics-desktop/tauri/README.md

-## Nucleus Tauri utils
+## Astrolytics.io Tauri utils

-Simple Rust library to get a unique machine id to send on each event to the [Nucleus](https://www.nucleus.sh) platform.
+Simple Rust library to get a unique machine id to send on each event to the [Astrolytics](https://www.astrolytics.io) platform.